 How to lock an app on iPhone or iPad with a passcode

 Before moving forward, make sure you’ve disallowed all apps:

 - Go to Settings → Screen Time → Always Allowed.
 The allowed apps section has four applications by default.
 These are Phone, Messages, FaceTime, and Maps.

-- Tap on <back at the top left to go back and tap Downtime.
+- Tap <Back at the top left to go back and tap Downtime.
 Turn the toggle on.

 - Choose your preferred days and time for the downtime of apps.

-- In the Screen Time window, tap See All Activity located right beneath the usage graph.
+- Tap See All Activity located right beneath the usage graph.

 - Scrolling down, you’ll find the MOST USED section.
 Choose the app you wish to lock based on its usage.

-- Tap on the app you want to lock, and tap Add Limit.
+- Tap the app you want to lock, and tap Add Limit.

 - Continue the same process for other apps you wish to lock.

-That’s all you have to do to lock certain apps on your iPhone.
+That’s all you have to do to lock specific apps on your iPhone.

 How to lock all apps on iPhone or iPad with a passcode

 - Launch Settings from your iPhone’s Home Screen and tap Screen Time.